5 Tips for Saving on Refurbished Electronics

 Maximize the Warranty

 Warranty periods can vary widely, depending on where you purchase.
-Big box retailers may only offer a 60- or 90-day warranty, whereas manufacturers will usually provide a longer warranty period.
+Big box retailers may only offer a 60- or 90-day warranty, whereas manufacturers will usually provide a longer warranty.
 Remember to ask about the warranty period.
 If there is no warranty at all, it’s better to buy elsewhere.

 Check for Accessories

 Refurbished electronics need accessories, too.
-Be sure to confirm that your purchase includes all chargers, cords, adapters and accessories (and that they’re in working order), as well as the correct owner’s manual and any other original paperwork.
+Be sure to confirm that your purchase includes all chargers, cords, adapters and accessories in good working order.
+Also remember to ask for the the correct owner’s manual and any other original paperwork.